Your mission is to achieve and maintain a healthy shrimp colony through successful breeding.

 Stability : As you may gather, the greatest challenge in a nano shrimp tank will be water stability.
 A minimum tank size of 5 gallons is recommended to maintain temperature stability.
 A heater can be used to regulate temperature during winter, and a fan blowing across the top of the water can be used in warm summer months.

 A higher average temperature within the tolerable range generally results in faster-growing shrimp and better breeding conditions, but the higher temperature also leads to a measurable reduction in the life span of the shrimp.
 The optimal temperature for egg and baby survival is 75 degrees.
-Stability is the key to baby shrimp survival.
+Stability is the key for baby shrimp survival.
 As a final note on water stability, it is recommended to replace evaporated water with distilled or RO water to maintain a stable water hardness level.

 Plants : Plants are highly recommended in a shrimp tank to assist with maintaining water quality.
 Plants remove ammonia and nitrates from the water.
 Plants also provide places for baby shrimp and expecting mother shrimp to hide.
 Avoid adding carbon dioxide to nourish the plants, however, unless you are an advanced shrimp keeper.